FGCH/amcData/README.md

 ## Analysis Data Files Replication

 If you download the repository you can use **R** (we used version 2.15.3) to recreate the data sets we use in the analyses with the `makefile`.
-It is in the *SourceCode/DataCreation/CleanIndividualData* folder.
+It is in the *SourceCode/DataCreation/CleanIndividualData* directory.

 ## Data Visualisations